 Upon formation, all for-profit stock Corporations are General Corporations and by default they are classified by the IRS as a C-Corporation for tax purposes.
+Some business owners may wish to remain a C-Corp, while others may want to become an S-corp.

 What Is a C-Corporation?